krawitzzZ/askjack-api/README.md

 ## Starting the app

 1. Copy the repository `git clone "gitrepo url here"`
-2. Run `npm install` or `yarn`
-3. Configure your environment (.env file for example).
+2. Configure your environment in `.env`.
 Required environment variables are listed below
-4. Run `npm run dbup` or `yarn run dbup` to make the migrations
+3. Run `npm install` or `yarn`
-5. Optionally you may seed database with 2 provided users by run command `npm run dbseed` or `yarn run dbseed`
-6. Start the dev server `npm run dev` or `yarn run dev`
+4. Start the dev server `npm run dev` or `yarn run dev`

 ### Required environment variables
 - SECRET - your secret to hash users password
 - API_KEY - your email transport api key
-- DATABASE_URL - url of or postgres database
+- DATABASE_URL - url of your production postgres database

 *Note: Instead of DATABASE_URL you can provide `DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_NAME` variables for development mode*